Patricia Bosworth: Acting

 While still a student at Sarah Lawrence, Bosworth began modeling for the John Robert Powers Agency.
 She was hired by Diane and Allan Arbus to pose for a magazine ad for the Greyhound bus company.
 Allan drove everyone, including his and Diane's assistant Tad Yamashiro (who later became an exhibited photographer himself), from Manhattan to the Ardsley Acres section of Ardsley, New York for the photo shoot.

-Shortly after her college graduation, Bosworth became a member of the Actors Studio in Manhattan, where she studied under master teacher Lee Strasberg.
+Shortly after her college graduation, Bosworth became a member of the Actors Studio in Manhattan, where she studied under Lee Strasberg.
 Arthur Penn cast her as the lead in her first professional play, a pre-Broadway tryout of James Leo Herlihy’s Blue Denim, about the consequences of teenage pregnancy and abortion.
 Bosworth appeared in several Broadway shows during the 1950s and 1960s, including Inherit the Wind, Small War on Murray Hill (directed by Garson Kanin), and Jean Kerr's Mary, Mary (where she understudied from 1961 to 1965 before being cast as the lead for the end of the play's run).
 She played Elaine Stritch's sister in the drama The Sin of Pat Muldoon and a motormouthed teen based on the young Nora Ephron in Phoebe Ephron's comedy Howie.
-During this period Bosworth also toured in The Glass Menagerie, playing Laura to Helen Hayes's Amanda, and Remains to be Seen opposite Tommy Sands.
-She worked regularly on popular television series including Naked City, Kraft Theater (The Man That Didn't Fly - 1958) The Secret Storm, Young Dr. Malone, and The Patty Duke Show.
-Bosworth can also be seen in the film Four Boys and a Gun as James Franciscus's wife, and as a disgruntled redhead in the audience of Bert Stern’s 1960 cult documentary Jazz on a Summer's Day, about the 1958 Newport Jazz Festival.
+During this period, Bosworth toured in The Glass Menagerie, playing Laura to Helen Hayes's Amanda and Remains to be Seen with Tommy Sands.
+She worked regularly on popular television series, including Naked City, Kraft Theater (The Man That Didn't Fly - 1958) The Secret Storm, Young Dr. Malone, and The Patty Duke Show.
+Bosworth can be seen in the film Four Boys and a Gun as James Franciscus's wife and as a disgruntled redhead in the audience of Bert Stern’s 1960 cult documentary Jazz on a Summer's Day, about the 1958 Newport Jazz Festival.

 As an actress, Bosworth is perhaps best known for playing Sister Simone, the young friend of Audrey Hepburn's character Sister Luke, in The Nun's Story (1959).
-Directed by Fred Zinnemann, the film was a major box office success and nominated for multiple Academy Awards.
-In 1958, upon learning she was cast in The Nun's Story, she also learned she was pregnant.
-She subsequently received an abortion at an underground abortionist in Manhattan.
+Directed by Fred Zinnemann, the film was a box-office success and nominated for multiple Academy Awards.
+In 1958, upon learning she was cast in The Nun's Story, she learned she was pregnant.
+She received an abortion at an underground abortionist in Manhattan.
 Shortly after, she boarded a plane to Rome to meet Fred Zinnemann, where she began to hemorrhage.
 In Rome, she was sent to a hospital convent where she was to learn about being a nun.
 The nun discovered she wasn't feeling well due to the abortion and rushed her to the hospital for care.
 The film was delayed for her recovery.